draios/probe-builder/download-rhel-headers/README.md

 ### Red Hat API key

 Your Red Hat subscriber account will need access to the Red Hat software respository located here: https://access.redhat.com/downloads/content/package-browser.
-You will also need to have generated an API key for your account.
+You will also need to have generated an API key (or token) for your account.
+You can generate one by opening https://access.redhat.com/management/api and clicking on big blue "Generate Token" button.
 The Red Hat subscriber API uses a two-phase key system: one key (called the **offline token**) which you store permanently on your computer, and one key called an **access token** which gives access to the API for a short amount of time and then expires (15 minutes as of today).
 You need an offline token to be passed over to the script as a command line argument.
 Please be aware that the **offline token** will **expire in 90 days** if left unused so you should run the script every once in a while to keep it alive.

 ### Artifactory API key